 Unfortunately, Winchester doesn’t give the model much attention these days.
 They maintain two models, a “short” 1886 (24-inch barrel) and a “light” 22-incher with a half-length magazine.
 Chiappa’s been the company to look at for a broad selection of Model 1886 rifles for some time, and they’ve just added two attractive lever guns to their catalog.

-They are the Trapper and the Kodiak Trapper.
 The Trapper is the traditional rifle, with a walnut stock and hexagonal blue barrel.
 The brass is all case-colored for that pretty finish.
 Both rifles have 18-inch barrels and full-length, six round magazines, have an overall length of 37 inches, and weigh a little over eight pounds.
 But that’s really where the similarities end.

 The Kodiak Trapper stands out with a rubberized polymer stock, modern rifle ergonomics and cheek weld, a half-round barrel, (the receiver end is round) dual sling swivels, forward-mounted Skinner Express (aperture/peep) sights with a front fiber-optic insert, and a bright nickle finish.